 FinCEN narrowly tailors its business rules to achieve its mission, and each rule is developed, tested, implemented, and re-tested for efficacy throughout its deployment.
-The Office of Chief Counsel and the Technology Division are engaged during the development of all business rules.
-FinCEN continues to receive strong positive feedback both from our domestic and international partners on the value of the financial intelligence derived from our business rules program.
+The Technology Division is engaged during the development of all business rules and the Office of Chief Counsel is engaged throughout the rule certification and annual recertification process.
+FinCEN continues to receive strong positive feedback both from our domestic and foreign partners on the value of the financial intelligence derived from our business rules program.